Ex-Homeland Security Official Outs Himself As 'Anonymous' Anti-Trump Author

 You're not "Anonymous"? > "No." pic.twitter.com/6q603PGmTY

-The campaign also noted that Taylor denied being 'Anonymous' in a CNN interview with Anderson Cooper.
+The campaign also noted that Taylor denied being "Anonymous" in a CNN interview with Anderson Cooper.

 During the interview, Cooper asks about Anonymous and says, "Are you aware of who that is?"